 If the IRS accepts your offer, you must continue to file and pay all payroll taxes in the future.
 If you fail to do so within five years after your offer in compromise is accepted, it may default – and you’ll be back at square one.
 At this point, you could be liable not only for the original unpaid payroll taxes but also any interests and penalties that accrued in the meantime.

-If you want to learn more about how an offer in compromise can help a business deal with payroll tax debt, get in touch with Damiens Law Firm, PLLC.
-We can help business owners like you navigate your options when you’re struggling to afford unpayable tax debt.
+If you want to learn more about how an offer in compromise can help a business deal with payroll tax liability, get in touch with Damiens Law Firm, PLLC.
+We can help business owners like you navigate your options when you’re struggling to afford unpayable tax liability.